openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 }
 ```

-Function: A hash table implementation of the [Map](collection_package_interface.md#interface-mapk-v) interface.
+Functionality: A hash table implementation of the [Map](collection_package_interface.md#interface-mapk-v) interface.

 A hash table is a commonly used data structure that enables fast lookup, insertion, and deletion of data.
-The basic principle of a hash table is to map data to an array, known as the hash table.
-Each data element has a corresponding hash value, which determines its position in the hash table.
+The basic principle of a hash table is to map data to an array, which is called the hash table.
+Each data element has a corresponding hash value that determines its position in the hash table.

 Hash tables are characterized by fast lookup, insertion, and deletion operations, typically with O(1) time complexity.
-Since the underlying array size is dynamic, hash tables do not guarantee immutable element order.
+Since the underlying array size is dynamic, hash tables do not guarantee immutable element ordering.

-Parent Type:
+Parent Types:

 - [Map](collection_package_interface.md#interface-mapk-v)\<K, V>